Adamari López: Early career

 The daughter of an undertaker, Luis López, Adamari started her career at the age of six in the Telemundo Canal 2 production of the Cristina Bazán soap opera, alongside legendary Puerto Rican actress Johanna Rosaly and Venezuelan singer José Luis Rodríguez, El Puma.

 Her talent indicated a future superstar.
 WAPA-TV next chose her to play Iris Chacón and Daniel Guerrero's daughter "Jenny" in Yo sé que mentía.
-She was a child actress playing an important supporting role in the story, thus became a household name.
+She was a child actress playing an important supporting role in the story, thus she became a household name.

 A short, two chapter appearance on Vivir Para Ti followed in 1983, and after that, López decided to dedicate herself to her studies.
 She holds a B.A. in communications from the University of the Sacred Heart.

 Adulthood and fame

 After reaching the age of maturity, she came back, participating in several plays at Puerto Rico's Teatro Tapia, San Juan's premier and oldest theater, and getting the attention of Mexican producers.

 She traveled to Mexico next, after the invitation by the producers to try out there, and became a superstar in that country as well, working in many top soap operas, including Camila and the national super hit Amigas y Rivales.
 López also participated in Mujer, Casos de la Vida Real, where she played a victim of rape that later turned lesbian.